Female Biology – Service Learning Information

 What do I need to do for this class?

-For this class- you are REQUIRED to participate in a minimum of 40 hours of service work outside of class time by the end of the semester.
+For this class- you are REQUIRED to participate in a minimum of 45 hours of service work outside of class time by the end of the semester.
 However, you must commit to completing 60 hours with your organization - since most health-related organizations require that as a minimum commitment.
-Working in groups, you must choose an organization with which to work.
+Working in groups (maximum of 3 per group), you must choose an organization with which to work.
 The organization must be directly related to women’s health/issues and you must contact them and find out whether or not they can use your help and if they would be a good “fit” for you.
-Then, you must report back to me who you are working with and what your schedule will be (no later than September 11th).
+Then, you must report back to me who you are working with and what your schedule will be (no later than FEB.
+7th).
 Throughout the semester, you are required to keep a journal of your service experience- recording what it is you are doing, how it is impacting your learning experience, and what types of connections you can make between the volunteer work and the classroom concepts.
 As a group we will reflect upon your experience each week throughout the semester.

 At the end of the semester, each student will turn in a paper that summarizes the service learning experience as it relates to specific course content.
 Additional details will be provided.

-Your SL grade (which comprises 20% of your final grade) will be based upon your performance with the organization, participation in the weekly reflection sessions in class; your journal and the paper.
+Your SL grade (which comprises 20% of your final grade) will be based upon your performance with the organization, participation in the weekly reflection sessions in class; you twitter feed; your journal and the paper:

 Hopefully, you will find